Collège Jean de la Mennais: History

-The institution was officially founded by the Brothers of Christian Instruction in 1890, an international Christian educational organization founded in 1819 in France by two priests: Gabriel Deshayes and Jean-Marie de la Mennais for the instruction of youth that has education institutions all over the world.
-The school was named Jean de la Mennais in 1972 in honor of Jean-Marie Robert de la Mennais, co-founder of the Brothers of Christian Instruction.
+The institution was officially founded by the Brothers of Christian Instruction in 1890, an international Christian educational organization founded in 1819 in France by two priests: Gabriel Deshayes and Jean-Marie Robert de la Mennais for the instruction of youth that has education institutions all over the world.
+The school was named Jean de la Mennais in 1972 in honor of de la Mennais.
 Other schools in many other countries including France and Japan have the same or very similar name to Jean de la Mennais.
 Although it only had high school beforehand, elementary grades 5 and 6 were introduced in 1999.

 Today

 Environment

-The school is equipped with computer labs, science labs, a cafeteria, big classrooms, a dance studio, two sport complexes with a pool and three gyms including one synthetic grass gym for indoor soccer and golf.
+The school is equipped with classrooms, science labs, a dance studio, two sport complexes with a pool and three gyms including one synthetic grass gym.

-The school has earned popularity over the years in Montreal and Quebec with its high rankings in the L'actualité/Fraser Institute annual Québec high school ranking report.
-By calculating the average score of the school from 2002 to 2007, it is ranked second best school in the province with a score of 9.9 right behind Collège Jean-de-Brébeuf and Collège Jean-Eudes both with scores of 10.0.
-As of 2007's report, Jean de la Mennais has a mark of 9.9 which makes it the fourth highest ranked high school out of more than 400 in the province and the best high school on the South Shore of Montreal for many years in a row.
-Jean de la Mennais is often regarded as one of the most prestigious secondary institutions on the South Shore of Montreal.
+After peaking in the early 2000s, ranking among the top 5 schools in Québec, Jean de la Mennais has seen a steady decline in provincial rankings.
+In the 2021-2022 L'actualité/Fraser Institute report, it dropped to 14th in Quebec, tied with Collège Sainte-Marcelline and Collège Saint-Joseph de Hull, with a score of 9.5 out of 10.

 Admission

-Unlike many other top private schools in Québec, Jean de la Mennais doesn't necessarily take the best candidates for admission.
-Since one of the main goal of the Brothers of Christian Instruction is to let education be available to everyone and especially to the working class, the school admits students more randomly.
-All candidates are asked to pass an admission exam, this exam is to eliminate inadequate candidates whose academic capacities don't meet the school requirements.
-Some of those who pass will be admitted on the application order basis, those who applied first during a certain time frame or who have or had parents/siblings at school are admitted first.
-The other ones will be admitted following an electronic draw.
+Unlike many other private schools in Québec, Jean de la Mennais doesn't necessarily take the best candidates for admission.
+The school admits students randomly selected from a prequalified list.
+All candidates are asked to pass a basic admission exam, eliminating inadequate candidates whose academic capacities don't meet the school requirements.
+Candidates who have or had parents or siblings at school during a certain time frame are admitted first.
+Other candidates will be admitted following an electronic draw.